For HAZMAT Certification training, please click here.

 What are the Basic Rules for Shipping Papers?

-Fot HAZMAT certification, a shipping paper for hazardous materials transportation is any document that contains the information required to describe the hazardous material being transported.
+For HAZMAT certification, a shipping paper for hazardous materials transportation is any document that contains the information required to describe the hazardous material being transported.
 It may include a shipping order, a bill of lading, a hazardous materials manifest, or any other type shipping document serving a similar purpose and containing the required information.
 Only in the case of hazardous wastes is there a prescribed shipping paper format – the hazardous waste manifest.

 The basic rule for shipping papers is that if you transport any quantity of any hazardous material, a properly prepared shipping paper must accompany the shipment.
 This includes materials identified as hazardous substances, hazardous wastes, and marine pollutants.
 The basic rules for describing and identifying hazardous materials in transportation are quite simple: Mark the package, label the package, prepare a shipping paper with all the information, including emergency response information, and placard the vehicle.
 Now let’s look at the exceptions to the basic rules regarding shipping papers that cause the most confusion among people handling hazardous materials.
-Please see the 40 hour HAZWOPER training course for more info.

 There are certain shipments of hazardous materials that do not require description as hazardous materials on a shipping paper.